Gophers, Badgers colliding for hockey border battles this weekend

 Cole Caufield, Wisconsin's star forward, promptly added a dash of spice to the rivalry, saying, "We competed with the so-called No. 1 team in the country, so we can't hang our heads over anything."

 There's plenty at stake, too.
 The Gophers (15-3, 11-3 Big Ten) are first in the conference standings with 33 points, five ahead of Wisconsin (11-7, 9-5).
-With each Big Ten regulation win worth three points, a sweep would either give the Gophers a huge advantage or give the Badgers the conference lead.
+With each Big Ten regulation win worth three points, a Gophers sweep would either give them a huge advantage whereas if the Badgers sweep they would have the conference lead.

 Motzko wants his team to manage its emotions and stay out of the penalty box.
 The dangerous Caufield leads the nation with 14 goals, two more than the Gophers' Sampo Ranta.